 The Master of Science in Exercise and Nutrition Science prepares students to work in the sports industry, business, government and in education as practitioners on professional interdisciplinary teams.
-The program is for students seeking a strong foundation for further study and research including those pursuing a terminal degree.
+The program will help students seeking a strong foundation for further study and research including those pursuing a terminal degree.
 The program offers three entry points throughout the academic year (spring, summer and fall semester), and courses are scheduled to allow an efficient timeline to degree completion for full-time students.
 Students are provided experiential learning opportunities both inside and outside of the classroom.
-The program helps to prepare for certification exams including the Certified Sports Nutritionist (CISSN) and Certified Strength and Conditioning Specialist (CSCS) examinations, the premier certifications in strength and conditioning and sports nutrition, upon graduation if they choose to pursue certification.
+The program helps to prepare for certification exams including the Certified Sports Nutritionist (CISSN), Certified Strength and Conditioning Specialist (CSCS) and the Certified Exercise Physiology (ACSM) examinations.
+These are premier certifications in strength and conditioning, sports nutrition and exercise physiology.
+Upon graduation students may choose to pursue certification.

 Having published numerous papers and abstracts, and secured funding in recent years, the students and staff working in the UT Human Performance Research Lab have become nationally and internationally recognized.
 The laboratory is equipped to provide students a sophisticated and advanced human performance and sport nutrition experience.
 Students have opportunities to advance their skills in human performance testing and athlete monitoring.